IMDA cancels The Online Citizen's class licence

 He also later made public statements indicating that he did not intend to provide IMDA with the required information.

-"TOC's clear and persistent refusal to be transparent and to provide the necessary information to bring it into full compliance with the Broadcasting Act and the Broadcasting (Class Licence) Notification compels IMDA to proceed with cancellation of TOC's class licence with immediate effect," IMDA said on Friday.
+"TOC's clear and persistent refusal to be transparent and to provide the necessary information to bring it into full compliance with the Broadcasting Act and the Broadcasting (Class Licence) Notification compels IMDA to proceed with cancellation of TOC's class licence with immediate effect," the authority said yesterday.

 "It is an offence for TOC to operate any licensable broadcasting services, including any new licensable broadcasting services, without a licence."